Candyman (Siouxsie and the Banshees song)

 "Candyman" is a song written and produced by British rock band Siouxsie and the Banshees.
-It was released as the second single from their seventh studio album, Tinderbox.
+It was released as the second single from their seventh studio album Tinderbox (1986).
+The song became the band's 13th top 40 hit, peaking at number 34 in the UK Singles Chart.

 The song is about child abuse.
 Musically, it is a guitar-based number with distinctive use of arpeggios by John Valentine Carruthers.
 Melody Maker hailed the single upon its release, saying it was "thrilling". [...]
 "Big and brash and clashing, its many parts combine to form one spirited, unpredictable yet wholly co-ordinated outburst while Siouxsie's voice, in confident control, bounces up and down and around the repeating motifs, and unexpected twist of arrangements."

-"Candyman" became Siouxsie and the Banshees' 13th top 40 hit, peaking at number 34 in the UK Singles Chart.